Litbelb-development/Debian-Best-Practices/README.md

 `apt-get install git -y`
 Good.
 Now clone the repository into whichever directory you'd like.
 `git clone https://github.com/Litbelb-development/Debian-Best-Practices.git`
-Now, you can read the best practices text file using your favourite text editor, like `nano` or `vim`.
+Now, you can read the best practices Markdown File file using your favourite text editor, like `nano` or `vim`.
 Or run the shell file by typing in
 `sh [directory]/best-practices.sh`
 The file has made a new sudo user called `newuser`, however, it is not secured with a passsword, so we highly suggest you add one using the `passwd [user]` command.